stanislavlevin/pyproject_installer/README.md

 # pyproject-installer

-This tool is intended to build wheel from Python source tree and install it.
+This tool is intended for build and install of Python project from source tree in network-isolated environments.

 ## Description